emmabastas/elm-port-schema/README.md

 ## Important notes / Words of caution
-Before using this tool, know that it __WILL__ add complexity to your project. compared to plain js and elm you will need `typescript`, a bundler like `webpack` with a `typescript` and `elm` loader.
-If you're only goin to spend a couple hours interfacing js and elm this additional complexity might not be worth it.
+Before using this tool, know that it __WILL__ add complexity to your project. compared to plain js and Elm you will need _typescript_, a bundler like _webpack_ with a _typescript_ and _Elm_ loader.
+If you're only goin to spend a couple hours interfacing js and Elm this additional complexity might not be worth it.
 [This comic](https://www.xkcd.com/974/) commes to mind.

 Also note that `elm-port-schema` is __NOT__ intended for data interchange between client and server.
-Thats a a different problem and something like [elm-graphql](https://github.com/dillonkearns/elm-graphql/) would be more appropriate to solve it.<br/>
+Thats a different problem and something like [elm-graphql](https://github.com/dillonkearns/elm-graphql/) would be more appropriate to solve it.<br/>
 Also read this [vission for data interchange in elm](https://gist.github.com/evancz/1c5f2cf34939336ecb79b97bb89d9da6).
 I found it to be very enlightening!